TheCodingDojo/algorithms/schedules/data_structures.md

 - A Queue is a FIFO (First in First Out) data structure
 - Design a class to represent a queue using an array to store the items.
 - Recreate the queue class using a singly linked list to store the items.
-- Create these methods for each classes:
+- Create these methods for both classes:
   - enqueue (add item, return new size)
   - dequeue (remove and return item)
   - isEmpty